tcoulter/jockeyjs/README.md

 Sending events from Javascript to iOS
 -------------------------------------
-Similar to iOS above, Jockey's Javascript library has similar methods to help you pass events from your Javascript application to your iOS app.
+Similar to iOS above, Jockey's Javascript library lets you pass events from your Javascript application to your iOS app.

 ```javascript
 // Send an event to iOS.